 Another DMS, the Fregoli delusion, is the belief that strangers are actually family members in disguise.
 Known as the delusion of doubles, this DMS can also involve pets or places.

 Despite being well documented, the neural basis of these delusions has proven evasive.
 Neuroscientists at Beth Israel Deaconess Medical Center (BIDMC), in Boston, MA, recently embarked on an effort to dig a little deeper, and they set out to understand which regions of the brain are at fault.

 Led by Dr. Michael D. Fox – director of the Laboratory for Brain Network Imaging and Modulation, and the associate director of the Berenson-Allen Center for Noninvasive Brain Stimulation at BIDMC – the team’s findings are published in the journal Brain.

 The researchers, which included lead author Dr. R. Ryan Darby, identified 17 patients with DMS and mapped them onto a brain atlas.
 Next, they used a lesion network mapping technique, recently developed by Darby and his colleagues.

-All 17 of the patients were found to have lesions in brain areas that connected to the retrosplenial cortex, an area thought to be important in the perception of familiarity, episodic memory, navigation, and planning, among other things.
+All 17 of the patients were found to have lesions in brain areas that connected to the retrosplenial cortex, an area thought to be important in the perception of familiarity, episodic memory, navigation, and planning,

 Additionally, 16 of the 17 had lesions connected to the right ventral frontal cortex, an area associated with evaluating beliefs.